Jenaro Gajardo Vera

 Jenaro Gajardo Vera (Traiguén, Malleco Province, Chile, November 18, 1919 – Santo Domingo, San Antonio Province, Chile, May 3, 1998) was a Chilean lawyer, painter and poet.
-He became famous for his 1953 claim of ownership of the Moon.
+He is most notable for his 1954 claim of ownership of the Moon.

 Biography

 Jenaro Gajardo Vera was the sixth of ten brothers, son of medic Delfín Gajardo Merino and N. Vera.
 Although he worked as a painter and poet, Gajardo studied Spanish and law at University of Chile.